arthurwhennig/Asterix/docs/simulation_mode_doc.md

 # Simulation Mode Interface Specification
+    There will be 2 simulation modes.
+One will be for non defence purposes.
+In this mode "Simulate" the user will simply see the trajectory, the impact and the expected consquences based on the precomputed simulation data.
+    The second "defence simulation" will be as described below with the additional gamification features.

 ## 1. Overview of Simulation Mode
     The Simulation Mode is the visualization phase where the user witnesses the consequences of their strategic defence configuration.
 Upon initiating the simulation, the system performs a one-time, high-fidelity physics calculation to determine the asteroid's new trajectory based on the forces exerted by the placed defence mechanisms.